imballinst/better-tax-property-list/README.md

 ## Pagination

 Get rid of the pagination.
 Seriously, it adds a friction when we want to update properties from the past year.
 Every time we add or update, the pagination goes back to the first page.
 Let's take an example, I usually manage my properties before submitting to the tax website in a spreadsheet.
-Does spreadsheet have pages?
+Does spreadsheet have paginations?
 No?
 Then, that's the way we should go.

 ## Modal